mwadman/mwadman.github.io/_posts/2018-11-18-OpenStack-Lab-Network-Switch-Base.markdown

 &nbsp; <!--- Used to add a double line break --->

 This is what the Vagrantfile ends up looking like.
-I've included a skeleton of the last Cumulus machine's configuration to illustrate the provisioners' position in the configuration heirachy.
+I've included a skeleton of the last Cumulus machine's configuration to illustrate the provisioners' position in the configuration hierachy.

 ```ruby
 # Leaf 4